OOTroy/OptionOmegaDocs/creatingBacktest.md

 ![](images/dates2.png)

-## Common Strategies
+## Building your Strategy

-Under the "Strategy" section, we have a list of common strategies that you can choose from.
+Under the "Strategy" section, we have a list of common strategies that you can choose from if you don't want to create your own.
 Below is information about each one.

 *Please note, all examples are from The Options Playbook and Tastytrade.*.